 Your veterinarian will check for others lumps and perform a fine needle aspiration, a type of biopsy in which a very thin needle is inserted into the area to check for cancerous cells.
 If the results of the fine needle aspiration are inconclusive, your veterinarian may need perform another biopsy that involves more invasive tissue removal.

 If testing reveals that your pet’s lump is in fact a lipoma, your veterinarian will likely recommend a “wait-and-see” approach.
 You’ll want to keep an eye on your pet’s lump, watch for other lumps, and visit your vet regularly so that they can monitor the lump and check for any changes.
 In most cases, no further treatment will be required.
 However, surgery is an option if the lump is interfering with your pet’s movement or causing them irritation.

 Some types of lipomas may be more serious.

 Infiltrative lipomas are those that invade surrounding tissues, moving into the bones or muscles and causing functional problems.
 Even though they are benign, they can really hinder a pet’s movement.
 Treatment usually involves surgery or surgery and radiation therapy.
 Ideally, the lipoma should be removed entirely.
-However if it cannot be completely removed for whatever reason, radiation therapy can help to control its spread.
+However, if it cannot be completely removed for whatever reason, radiation therapy can help to control its spread.

-Liposarcomas are rare, malignant fatty tissue tumors that can appear on any part of the body and do not necessarily start out as a benign lipomas.
-Depending on the grade of the tumor, they may be dangerous and capable of spreading to the lungs and other organs.
+Liposarcomas are rare, malignant fatty tissue tumors that can appear on any part of the body and do not necessarily start out as benign lipomas.
+Depending on the grade of the tumor, it may be dangerous and capable of spreading to the lungs and other organs.
 The primary treatment option is surgery, though radiation therapy and chemotherapy are also sometimes employed.
 Even though liposarcomas are not very common, they represent how important it is to have each and every new lump examined, even if past lumps have been innocent.